 When you are living on a tight budget, we highly recommend starting a blog.
 It’s a fun way to stay accountable to your goals, and create a community of like-minded people.
 Plus, if you stick with it long enough, you could even make a little money (or maybe even a lot)!

 If you are serious about starting a blog, here are the services we recommend:

 Domain Name Registration (i.e. Website Name)

-GoDaddy – this is my go-to domain name registrar, because they make the process incredibly simple.
+GoDaddy – this is my go-to domain name registrar, because they make everything incredibly simple.